-Nalcor Energy's emergency restoration team's organization follows the guidelines of the Incident Command System (ICS) and is consistent with Nalcor's CERP.
+Nalcor Energy - Power Supply's emergency restoration team's organization follows the guidelines of the Incident Command System (ICS).
 The ICS is a standardized approach to the command control and coordination of emergency response providing a common hierarchy within which responders from multiple agencies can be effective.
 There are five primary management functions of the ICS, they are: